top of page

 • Make a continuous sound throughout the ascent.

-• Resume normal breathing if you stop the ascent, or if you experience any difficulty.
+• Resume normal breathing if you stop the ascent or experience any difficulty.

 • Orally inflate the BCD or drop weights upon reaching the surface.